johannesmik/neurons/docs/topics/jeffress.rst

     neurons = 11
     timesteps = 100

-In the `ax_delays` variable we define the delays in the epsilon function:
+In the `ax_delays` variable we define the delays in the epsilon function (First neuron 0ms, second neuron 5ms and so on):

 .. code-block:: python